Berrylicious Fruit Farm: A slice of netted paradise

 Join the ones you love in the blueberry patch this summer.
 Berrylicious Fruit Farm’s Picnics in the Patch experience offers up the opportunity to reconnect with your food for a relaxing few hours in their netted blueberry patch.

-You’ll start by heading out into the patch, bucket in hand, to pick your own 1-gallon (3.78L) bucket of farm-fresh blueberries in one of seven different varieties.
+Each experience begins with you heading out into the patch, bucket in hand, to pick your own 1-gallon (3.78L) bucket of farm-fresh blueberries in one of seven different varieties.
 Staff from Berrylicious will teach you about the different varieties, show you how to properly pick a blueberry and give you a little history of the farm.
 Kids will love learning about the bumble and honey bees and becoming expert taste testers.

 Afterwards, settle in at your own private picnic where your local foodie baskets await.
-Depending on which basket you choose (check out this link for a list), you’ll find delightful treats suited to your needs!
+Depending on which basket you choose (check out this link for a list and details), you’ll find delightful treats suited to your needs!
+Once you’re done eating, enjoy some unplugged games found in your basket, toss around a Frisbee or just lounge for a bit.
+It’s the perfect way to kick back and relax on a beautiful day.

 So there you have it!
 Blueberry season starts in July and Berrylicious will be serving up the delicious goodness well into fall.
 You can also access their frozen pies and preserves throughout the year by appointment and on Fridays with regular hours from 1-5 pm.